coreruleset/go-ftw/README.md

       --debug           debug output
       --trace           trace output: really, really verbose
 ```
+All the wait for flags are implemented using the [wait4x](https://github.com/atkrad/wait4x#http) library.
+See their examples on how to use them.
+In our flags we added the prefix `--wait-for` but they behave similarly.

+Note: Duration flags above accept any input valid for [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration).

 Here's an example on how to run your tests recursively in the folder `tests`: